 Current and former students work with a wide variety of media and interests, and while some have ventured into film and video, others are engaged with writing and dance criticism.
 Some shape the world and field through activist work.
-Others work with disabled artists, make site-specific work, work with children or adolescents, develop an interest in fashion shows, work with performance and theatre companies, or work as ‘dramaturge of space’ combining architecture with dance.
+Others work with disabled artists, make site-specific work, work with children or adolescents, develop an interest and work in fashion shows, drag and Ballroom scenes, with performance and theatre companies, or work as ‘dramaturge of space’ combining architecture with dance.

-A significant number of teaching staff on the ATD’s Modern Dance Theatre, Expanded Contemporary Dance, Urban Contemporary and Dance Teachers programmes are SNDO alumni.
+A significant number of teaching staff on the ATD’s Expanded Contemporary Dance and Dance Teachers programmes are SNDO alumni.
 They include Jeroen Fabius, artistic director of the DAS Choreography MA programme.